vasudha1522/Chat_Bot-AI/README.md

-# 🤖 Multi-PDFs Chat Agent using Gemini AI
+# 🤖 Chat Agent using Gemini AI

 A Streamlit-powered AI chatbot that lets users upload and interact with **multiple PDF files** using **Google's Gemini AI**.
 It enables context-aware Q&A over documents using semantic search and conversational reasoning.